 Erected by the Maryland Civil War Centennial Commission.

 Other nearby markers.
-At least 5 other markers are within 3 miles of this marker, measured as the crow flies.
-Warren Historic Site (about 400 feet away, measured in a direct line); Early Crosses At White's Ford (approx. 1.7 miles away in Virginia); a different marker also named White's Ford (approx. 1.7 miles away); Lee Crosses Into Maryland (approx. 1.7 miles away in Virginia); a different marker also named White’s Ford (approx. 2.1 miles away).
+At least 5 other markers are within 2 miles of this marker, measured as the crow flies.
+Warren Historic Site (about 400 feet away, measured in a direct line); East Oaks (approx. 1½ miles away); Early Crosses At White's Ford (approx. 1.7 miles away in Virginia); a different marker also named White's Ford (approx. 1.7 miles away); Lee Crosses Into Maryland (approx. 1.7 miles away in Virginia).

 Also see . . .